 I often come across directors and executives who say that they learned that employees were unhappy only when they left the company.
 Many wonder whether employees can still be trusted to be in the business for the long term.
 Can they count on their contribution towards the goals?

 Today, it is difficult to get good employees and even harder to retain them.
-There are many vacancies on the market and given the low unemployment rate, good employees can find new challenges relatively quickly.
+There are many vacancies on the market, and given the low unemployment rate, good employees can find new challenges relatively quickly.
 What do you need to do to get a sense of who is thinking about leaving and who is not completely satisfied with the company?

 The bigger the company, the harder it is to set up.
 But it’s not impossible.
 Regardless of the size of the business, communication starts at the top.
 The leader is the one who dictates the culture of communication within the company.
 The leader is responsible for its effectiveness.

 Goal setting is the beginning and end of everything.
 If properly positioned, they are the beginning of success!
-However, if the goals are not clearly and appropriately set and do not take into account all the stakeholders, they can in the long run also mean the end of the company.
+However, if the goals are not clearly and appropriately set and do not take into account all the stakeholders, they can, in the long run, also mean the end of the company.
 Targets are given far too little attention in organizations, and little or even no employee input is involved in setting them.

 A personal touch

-Managers are often in a dilemma to what extent they can interfere with employees’ personal areas.
+Managers are often in a dilemma about to what extent they can interfere with employees’ personal areas.
 But my advice is that we are human to humans.
 Of course, as the saying goes, “don’t mix business with pleasure”.
 However, that does not mean that leaders should avoid all interaction on a personal level.
-Understanding your employees begins with getting to know their personality.
+Understanding your employees begins with getting to know their personalities.
 As a result, you will be able to assist them in critical situations so that they can reach their full potential.

-If one of the talents you need most in the company is thinking about new challenges give us a call.
-Together we will find a solution to how to retain the best talents in the company.
-And develop their full potential.
+If one of the talents you need most in the company is thinking about new challenges, give us a call.
+Together, we will find a solution to how to retain the best talents in the company. and develop their full potential.